MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 ## When to use Driver Verifier

-Run Driver Verifier throughout the driver development and testing process.
-Use Driver Verifier:
+Run Driver Verifier throughout development and testing of your driver.
+More specifically, use Driver Verifier for the following purposes:

--   To find problems early in the development life cycle, when they are easier and less costly to correct.
+-   To find problems early in the development cycle, when they are easier and less costly to correct.

 -   For troubleshooting and debugging test failures and computer crashes.

--   When you deploy a driver for testing using the WDK, Visual Studio, and the tests from the [Windows Hardware Lab Kit (Windows HLK)](https://go.microsoft.com/fwlink/p/?linkid=254893) or [Windows Hardware Certification Kit](https://msdn.microsoft.com/en-us/library/windows/hardware/jj124227.aspx) (for Windows 8.1).
+-   To monitor behavior when you deploy a driver for testing using the WDK, Visual Studio, and the tests from the [Windows Hardware Lab Kit (Windows HLK)](https://go.microsoft.com/fwlink/p/?linkid=254893) or [Windows Hardware Certification Kit](https://docs.microsoft.com/en-us/previous-versions/windows/hardware/hck/jj124227(v=vs.85)) (for Windows 8.1).
 For more information about testing drivers, see [Testing a Driver](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/testing-a-driver).

 ## How to start Driver Verifier